aXtr1o1/xficienZ/README.md

 ```
 py app.py
 ```

-The web app gets hosted in the portnumber **5000** , Navigate to the port using a web browser and Enjoy using the web application!!
+The web app gets hosted in the portnumber **5000**

+Navigate to the port using a web browser

+Login into the webapplication using the username **rauf** and password as **rf2907**

+Enjoy using the web application!!!